DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/06-03 Mikel Environmental Asset Notes.md

 Some of Mikel's static mesh files are rotated improperly and need be properly rotated before giving them back to the designers.
 In particular
 - RoofSupport_50x1000 is supposed to be sideways.
-- Roofsupport_diagonal is supposed to be at a 45 degree angle
 - Rail_25x125 is supposed to be sideways

 This isn't a comprehensive list.
 These are just some of the ones I've noticed.